 Most families are unprepared for a member to become disabled, let alone from a procedure with life-altering side effects that few healthcare providers will acknowledge or treat.

-Before receiving ECT, the relationship between the recipient and their family may have already been strained due to the severity of the individual’s depression.
+Before receiving ECT, the relationship between the recipient and their family may have already been strained due to the severity of the individual’s condition.
 Depression can be difficult to understand for those who haven’t gone through it, let alone depression and brain damage.

 Families may defer to medical authority and adopt the same dismissive statements used by medical professionals and the media.
-Unfortunately, in some cases, families are sometimes manipulated into helping doctors force shock treatment upon their loved ones through coercion or involuntary commitment.
+Unfortunately, in some cases, families are manipulated into helping doctors force shock treatment upon their loved ones through coercion or involuntary commitment.

 Society